 Inside of the archways is where visitors can find some examples of the Laotian art.
 For example, the kinnari bird is a mythical half bird, half human creature that comes from the Himalayas to offer protection in times of danger.

 However, this mythical creature is of Hindu origin, not Buddhism.
 The kinnari is a combination of the tail and feet of a swan with the upper torso of a human woman.
 Additionally, they live in a state of constant pleasure by perpetually dancing, singing and reciting poetry.

-Best Lao Coffee in Vientiane Things to Do
+Best Lao Coffee in Vientiane

 In Vientiane Laos it is possible to get the best local coffee in the world.
 Additionally, it doesn’t really matter which cafe you visit because they all stock local Lao coffee.